skagedal/blog.skagedal.tech/jekyll/_drafts/003-using-jc-to-generate-git-data.md

 ---
 layout: post
-title: "Git log JSON data with jc"
+title: "Creating example git log data with jc"
-summary: "I generate some data"
+summary: "I explore some use cases of command line JSON processing tools like jc, jq and fx."
 ---
 The other day, I was playing around with some React code.
 I have some ideas of a simple deploy tool, and basically just wanted to try out some UI ideas.
 One part of this would be to build a  component that would show a git log.